 Make sure the building doesn't provide hiding places for teens to sneak off to.
 Although some teens have innocent intentions and just want to get away from the larger group, these spaces may be used as the location for a fight or by someone looking to spend some time alone with a boyfriend or girlfriend.
 Lock unused classrooms and keep the lights on in all hallways.

 Obey all fire codes.
 Make sure there is a working sprinkler system and an appropriate number of fire extinguishers.
 In addition, make sure that all youth group leaders are aware of their location and comfortable with their use.
 If you light candles, such as during a prayer or reflection time, don't leave them unattended.
 Don't block exits and don't exceed the recommended occupancy of a room, even if it means changing your plans or finding a new venue for a large event.

 In case of an emergency, access to phones is essential.
 Although most people have a cell phone handy, it is still a good idea to have a phone in as many meeting and activity rooms as possible.
 This will make sure you get the help you need when you need it.

 - Keep the group occupied.
 Boredom often leads to mischief.
 If they are presented with a constant schedule of youth group activities, teens won't have a chance to get in trouble.

 - Provide plenty of adult supervision.
-In addition to increasing youth group security, this will provide additional role models and listening ears for teens.
+In addition to increasing youth group security, this will provide additional role models and list

 - Be prepared for medical emergencies.
 A well-stocked first aid kit is your first line of defense.
 Encourage or require workers to become trained in CPR and basic first aid.